mzattera/v4j/docs/005/index.md

     For 68.3% of separable terms, their two constituents appear in the text more often than the separable term itself (**verified separable** terms).

-    This seems a strong indication that separable terms are made by two regular terms written together.
+    This seems a strong indication that separable terms are made by two regular terms written or transcribed together.

   - only 3.0% of tokens (11.7% of terms) do not exhibit this structure (**unstructured** terms).